Crazy, Stupid, Love: Box office

-Crazy, Stupid, Love grossed $84.3 million in the United States and Canada and $60.7 million in other countries, for a worldwide total of $145 million, against its production of $50 million.
+Crazy, Stupid, Love grossed $84.3 million in the United States and Canada, and $60.7 million in other territories, for a worldwide total of $145 million.

 The film opened at No. 5 at the North American box office on its opening weekend with $19.1 million.

 Critical response

-On Rotten Tomatoes, the film has an approval rating of 80% based on 235 reviews and an average rating of 6.9/10.
-The site's critical consensus reads, "It never lives up to the first part of its title, but Crazy, Stupid, Loves unabashed sweetness – and its terrifically talented cast – more than make up for its flaws."
-On Metacritic, the film has a score of 68 out of 100 based on 40 critics, indicating "generally favorable" reviews.
+Metacritic, which uses a weighted average, assigned the film a score of 68 out of 100, based on 40 critics, indicating "generally favorable" reviews.
 Audiences polled by CinemaScore gave the film an average grade of "B+" on an A+ to F scale.

 Owen Gleiberman of Entertainment Weekly called it "Nothing more (or less) than an enchanting light comedy of romantic confusion...
 It's a movie that understands love because it understands pain."
 He gave it a grade "A".
 Roger Ebert gave Crazy, Stupid, Love 3 out of 4 stars and remarked that it "is a sweet romantic comedy about good-hearted people".
 A. O. Scott of The New York Times gave the film 4 out of 5 stars, and wrote: "Crazy, Stupid, Love is, on balance, remarkably sane and reasonably smart".
 Betsy Sharkey of the Los Angeles Times gave the film a 4 out of 5 review as well and said that it "conjures up the bittersweet magic of first loves, lasting loves, lost loves and all the loves in between".

 Some reviewers were less favorable, such as Christy Lemire at the Associated Press, who wrote that "it never gets crazy or stupid enough to make you truly fall in love with it", giving the film a 2 out of 4 rating.
 James Rocchi of MSN Movies was particularly critical, giving it 1 out of 5 and remarking that it is "a star-studded lump of fantasy and falsehood".

 Several critics included the film on their end-of-year lists.

 Owen Gleiberman of Entertainment Weekly included the film in 8th place on his list.

 TV Guide put it in 9th place on its "Best Movies of 2011" list.

 Peter Hartlaub of the San Francisco Chronicle included it in 10th place on his Top 20 list.

 In 2025, it was one of the films voted for the "Readers' Choice" edition of The New York Times list of "The 100 Best Movies of the 21st Century," finishing at number 288.